There’s always a good reason to eat a slice of chocolate salami without butter!

 Steps

-– Coarsely chop the hazelnuts and crush the biscuits (I prefer to do it by hand because in the food processor they can turn into powder), then combine these two ingredients in a single bowl.
+– Coarsely chop the hazelnuts and crush the biscuits (I prefer doing it by hand because in the chopper they might turn into powder), then combine these two ingredients in a single bowl.

-– Put the chocolate pieces, sugar, a small cup of water, and the spreadable cream in a pot.
-Melt over medium/low heat and when the chocolate is melted and all ingredients are well blended, add the egg and mix well before turning off.
+– Put the chocolate pieces, sugar, a cup of water, and the spread in a pot.
+Melt over medium/low heat and when the chocolate is melted and all ingredients are well combined, add the egg and mix well before turning off.

-– Pour the chocolate mixture over the dry ingredients and mix; transfer the mixture onto a sheet of parchment paper and shape it into a salami.
-Wrap it in foil as well and place in the freezer for at least 2 hours (if you’re in a hurry to serve it) or leave it in the fridge until it solidifies.
+– Pour the chocolate mixture over the dry ingredients and mix; then transfer the mixture to a sheet of parchment paper and shape into a salami.
+Roll it in foil and place in the freezer for at least 2 hours (if you are in a hurry to serve it) or leave it in the fridge until it solidifies.
 It can easily be made the day before.

-– To serve, decorate it with some kitchen string and sprinkle with a bit of powdered sugar, removing the excess.
+– To serve it, decorate with a bit of kitchen twine and dust with a little powdered sugar, removing the excess.

 Storage: